bufbuild-ru/docs/docs/lint/quickstart/index.md

 ## Customize lint configuration

 We recommend that you use the `STANDARD` category for linting — it represents what we consider to be best practice for Protobuf development.
-However, if your organization's style has other requirements, you can choose a different category or add and remove individual rules from your configuration.For example, if your org agrees with `STANDARD` rules but doesn't want to check for a suffix on service names, you can selectively ignore that rule in the configuration like this:
+However, if your organization's style has other requirements, you can choose a different category or add and remove individual rules from your configuration.

+For example, if your org agrees with `STANDARD` rules but doesn't want to check for a suffix on service names, you can selectively ignore that rule in the configuration like this:

 ::: info cli/linting/start/buf.yaml